Mark-MDO47/UniRemote/code/UniRemoteRcvrTemplate/README.md

 ## Detailed Calling Sequence
 [Top](#uniremotercvr-and-uniremotercvrtemplate "Top")<br>
-Here is a description of the detiled calling sequence for the above routines, taken from UniRemoteRcvr.h.
+Here is a description of the detailed calling sequence for the above routines, taken from UniRemoteRcvr.h.

 ### uni_remote_rcvr_init
 [Top](#uniremotercvr-and-uniremotercvrtemplate "Top")<br>